Frinkiac-7/robcoin-client/README.md

 ### Issues and Planned Features

+- `Issue: Only accepts whole number transactions`: Next version will add the ability to post transactions with decimal values of .01 to .99.

 - `Feature: Establish actual cryptocurrency`: Explore possibility of converting robcoin from pseudo to actual cryptocurrency

 ## Development Process